safeledger logo

 Set up in 2004, DSO is a technology park that supports innovation and entrepreneurship in the fields of electronics, microelectronics, and IT.
 It offers integrated living and working spaces for tech companies and startups.

-In January 2025, DSO was recognized as the “Data Centre of the Month” for its significant growth in data centre infrastructure.
+In January 2025, Dubai Silicon Oasis (DSO) was recognized as the “Data Centre of the Month” for its significant growth in data centre infrastructure.
 It houses four operational data centres with a fifth under construction, slated for completion by the end of 2025.

 Primary Industries Technology, Electronics, Microelectronics